gjheij/linescanning/doc/source/usage.rst

 Selecting best vertex
 ===========================================

-Selecting the best vertex is performed by ``spinoza_bestvertex``, which internally calls upon ``optimal.call_pycortex2``.
+Selecting the best vertex is performed by ``spinoza_bestvertex``, which internally calls upon ``optimal.TargetVertex()``.
 This function internalizes the classes within ``optimal.py``.
 First, deal the input folders.
 We need the path to the pRF-parameters, FreeSurfer output, and Pycortex.

 .. code:: python